valentinvogt/npde-summary/src/chapters/09.typ

 === Method of Lines

 Now let's look into how we can solve @eq:heat-short.
-Let's apply the Galerkin discretization.
+First, we apply the Galerkin discretization.
 As $u$ is now also time-dependent, we let the coefficients of $u$ (and not the basis) depend on time. $ u_h (t) = sum_(i = 1)^N mu_i (t) b_h^i $ Combining this with @eq:heat-short, we get